 As profit margins have started to erode in traditional product lines more companies have begun looking towards new revenue streams.
 This may come from new markets, new product opportunities, or a different approach to reaching the consumer.

 Trying to seize new market opportunities is often a risky and expensive operation that has multiple points of failure.
 Trying to consider the costs and different legal framework or standards in foreign markets and how you could address these is a complex task.
 Different consumer preferences are also a massive consideration that extends past taste.
-Digital transformation helps you tackle these challenges in several ways.
+Digital transformation in food production helps you tackle these challenges in several ways.

 First, by providing more flexibility in how you produce products, it is possible to tailor your offering to the target market.
 This can be to accommodate different tastes or to address legal requirements that exist in different markets.